 A successful business idea equips customers with the tools necessary to help them reach their goals and fulfill their needs—professional or personal.
 And to create such products and services that meet (and exceed) your customers’ expectations, you need to study their personas via customer analysis.

 Customer analysis is a vital part of your business plan that helps you identify, define, and understand your customer base.
 Analyzing your customers is also crucial for creating a successful marketing plan as it helps you communicate better with your customers.

 In this article, you will learn how to conduct a customer analysis for your business plan paired with a customer analysis example to help you create customer personas to study their personality traits, goals, challenges they face, and more.

 Customer analysis is a comprehensive understanding of your customer base.
 It helps identify and describe your ideal customer.
-It helps you determine their needs, challenges, and goals, and other important considerations.
+By this in-depth analysis, you determine their needs, challenges, and goals, and other important considerations.
 Given this info, it then helps you understand how effectively your products cater to them.